MicrosoftDocs/azure-devops-docs/docs/test/load-test/get-started-jmeter-test.md

    The lower section of the **Summary** page shows the settings used for the test, and details of the five slowest requests during the test.
-   If there are any transaction tests, the tab will also show the five slowest of these.
+   If there are any transaction tests, the page will also show the five slowest of these.
    Use the ![down arrow](_img/_shared/SimpleLoadTestVSO-sort-column.png) icon above a column to sort the list based on the contents of that column.